RHReynolds/colochelpR/README.md

     - This functions uses the `BSgenome::snpsById()` function, and therefore requires a SNPlocs object, which is a container for storing known SNP locations.
     - Use `BSgenome::available.SNPs()` to return a vector of the available SNPlocs packages.
     - **Remember to use a SNPlocs package with the same genome build as the genome build you are intending to match these RS IDs to.**
-- We have not written a wrapper function for conversion of chromosome locations to RS ids (we probably will when we run into the issue ourselves).
-In the meantime, check out `BSgenome::snpsByOverlaps()` for inspiration (and please do contribute your function to this repository, if you happen to write it before one of us.)
+- We have also written a wrapper function for conversion of chromosome locations to RS ids (`colochelpR::convert_loc_to_rs()`).

+    - This functions uses the `BSgenome::snpsByOverlaps()` function, and therefore requires a SNPlocs object, which is a container for storing known SNP locations (as described above).
+    - Users should note that some chromosome-bp locations may have more than one associated RS-ID, thus the user may have to check for duplicates after conversion.
+We have chosen not to do this, as some users may wish to simply remove duplicated SNPs, or keep one of the duplicates.
+    - Users should also note that some chromosome-bp locations may not have an associated RS ID.
+These will be returned as NA in the RS ID column (`SNP`) after the conversion.